DavidGomesh/aircraft-landing-problem/MS02_ExecutiveSummary.md

-# Development methodology
+# Property-based test development methodology
+---
+Properties are general principles that describe the expected behavior of a program.
+Unlike conventional test suites, properties operate at a more abstract level and generically describe the desired result of an operation.
+They allow automatically validating whether a program fulfills these properties in a variety of scenarios, generating test cases based on them.
+This helps identify unwanted behavior or errors that may occur in different situations, providing more comprehensive coverage.
+Properties are widely used in property-based testing to improve program reliability and robustness.

-The project includes the definition of numerous properties and generators for evaluating a scheduling approach for aircraft takeoff and landing on runways.
+This project includes defining numerous properties and generators to evaluate a scheduling approach for landing and taking off aircraft on runways.

-- Imports necessary classes and generators.
-Defines generators for Runway and Agenda objects.
-Provides a property-based test to check if the resulting Agenda object has non-empty lists of Aircraft and Runway objects.

-- Defines generators for random Aircraft instances.
-Implements a property-based test to check if the ClassType of created Aircraft instances matches one of the ClassType values defined in Runway instances.

-- Defines a generator for random Runway objects.
-Implements a property-based test to check if the created Runway object has a non-empty list of runway classes.

-- Defines attributes used to validate a scheduling method.
-Specifies various properties to test the scheduling method.
-Uses helper functions from other files to generate random instances of runways, planes, and agendas.

-- AttributeGenerator defines generators for various attributes used in the properties.
-For example, genIdentifier generates an Identifier type, genClassType generates a ClassType type, genAircraftTarget and genAircraftTime generate NonNegativeInteger types, and genAircraftEmergency generates an optional PositiveInteger type. genClassRunway generates a list of ClassType types by using the genClassType function.
+The project defines generators for random aircraft instances, as well as implements property-based tests for all generations.
+Within the project, the 'AttributeGenerator' file is created, in which generators for various attributes used in the properties are defined.

-These properties and generators are used together with a property testing library such as ScalaCheck to produce and validate inputs for the specified properties.
+These properties and generators are used in conjunction with a property testing library such as ScalaCheck to produce and validate inputs for the specified properties.

 ## Properties